electricmind/enwiz/README.md

 (Each individaul sample was 4M length, 242M in common)

+The Wikipedia is an atypical case though: in fiction vocabulary grown shows different shapes.

 Usage
 -------------
 What you need is a mongodb and a text corpora.
 Large text corpora contains a lot of words and so forth, that